hilton/hilton.github.com/blog/_posts/2014-10-08-3-kinds-of-good-comments.md

 When you write clean code, it is clear how the implementation works.
 For example, the following code divides an amount of money by two, and even has a comment that explains why the code exists.

 {% highlight scala %}
-// Returns half of the given amount, so we can split the bill. def half(amount: Money) = amount.dividedBy(2, RoundingMode.UP)
+// Splits an amount, e.g. so we can split the bill. def half(amount: Money) = amount.dividedBy(2, RoundingMode.UP)
 {% endhighlight %}